-Rajandrea Sethi is head of the Department of Environment, Land and Infrastructure Engineering (DIATI) of the Polytechnic University of Torino (Politecnico di Torino).
+Rajandrea Sethi is a Full Professor in the Department of Environment, Land and Infrastructure Engineering (DIATI) of the Polytechnic University of Torino (Politecnico di Torino).
 He graduated with honors in Environmental Engineering at the Politecnico di Torino where he obtained his Ph.D. in Environmental Geoengineering in 2004.

-Prof. Sethi is the Head of Department and member of the University Senate of the Politecnico.
-He is member of the Steering Committee of the Technology Transfer Office of the Politecnico di Torino and in 2012 he was Official of the Italian delegation at a Senior officials meeting Carnegie Group at JRC in Brussels.
+Prof. Sethi is a member of the University Senate of the Politecnico, of the Steering Committee of the Technology Transfer Office of the Politecnico di Torino and in 2012 he was Official of the Italian delegation at a Senior officials meeting Carnegie Group at JRC in Brussels.

 He is the head of Groundwater Engineering Group and his studies focus on flow and contaminant transport modelling, colloidal transport in porous media, groundwater monitoring, development of novel environmental reclamation technologies, and environmental nanotechnologies.
 He participated in the design and monitoring of the first permeable reactive barrier emplaced in Italy, and for ten years he has been responsible of the monitoring of the groundwater system within the Project “MOSE” for the defence of the Venice Lagoon from high tides.
 In the framework of several projects funded by Italian Government and four projects funded by the E.U.
 (FP7 AQUAREHAB, FP7 NANOREM, H2020 REGROUND, and Alpine Space GRETA projects), he has conducted research on the application and transport of micro- and nanoscale iron particles for the remediation of contaminated aquifer systems.

 He teaches at the course of Groundwater Engineering and he has thought several courses on aquifer characterisation, contaminant transport and modelling, aquifer remediation, fluid dynamics at national and international institutions.